v8/v8.dev/src/blog/adaptor-frame.md

 JavaScript allows calling a function with a different number of arguments than the expected number of parameters, i.e., one can pass fewer or more arguments than the declared formal parameters.
 The former case is called under-application and the latter is called over-application.

 In the under-application case, the remaining parameters get assigned the undefined value.
-In the over-application case, the remaining arguments can be accessed by using the rest parameter and the `Function.prototype.arguments` property, or they are simply superfluous and they can be ignored.
+In the over-application case, the remaining arguments can be accessed by using the rest parameter and the `arguments` property, or they are simply superfluous and they can be ignored.
 Many Web/NodeJS frameworks nowadays use this JS feature to accept optional parameters and create a more flexible API.

 Until recently, V8 had a special machinery to deal with arguments size mismatch: the arguments adaptor frame.
 Unfortunately, argument adaption comes at a performance cost, but is commonly needed in modern front-end and middleware frameworks.
 It turns out that, with a clever trick, we can remove this extra frame, simplify the V8 codebase and get rid of almost the entire overhead.